There's loads of mastering engineers out there, is this gonna be a good fit?

 What format should I send you?

 I need an uncompressed audio file (.wav or .aiff).
 Ideally this would be a 24bit file but whatever it has been recorded/mixed as is the version to send and leave the sample rate as is - no need to try converting bit rate or sample rate.
 Please do not apply any dither to your final mix.

 How should I prepare my audio files?

-You'll hear talk of headroom, this can be a nice thing for a mastering engineer but the crucial thing is that you are not using a limiter on your mix.
+You'll hear talk of headroom, this can be a nice thing for a mastering engineer but the crucial thing is that you are not using a limiter on the mix you send.
 Any heavy compression or limiting will narrow my possibilities of breathing dynamics and excitment into your master.
-As a guide you can leave 3 to 6 dB of headroom (space before you hit the red meters) on your mix, using a meter that measures dBTP is ideal here.
+As a guide you can leave 3dB of headroom (space before you hit the red meters) on your mix, using a meter that measures dBTP is ideal here.
 If you are about to record your music, may I suggest you record in 24bit.
+32bit floating point files are welcome too.
+Please do not apply any dither to your mix.

 I want it loud, can you make it so?